 HYDROPONIC FARMING COST AND PROFIT – MATERIALS REQUIRED FOR HYDROPONIC FARMING:

 The most important requirement of this system of farming is the nutrient solution and it is easily available at gardening centers.
-The nutrient solution should be a blend of important elements such as the nitrogen, potassium, calcium, magnesium etc. the nutrient solution to be used changes with the type of crop being cultivated.
+The nutrient solution should be a blend of important elements such as nitrogen, potassium, calcium, magnesium, etc. the nutrient solution to be used changes with the type of crop being cultivated.

 Hydroponic farming can be done either with a medium or without the medium.
 Rock wool is the widely used medium because it is affordable and drains easily.
-Other mediums that can be used for farming are clay, vermiculite, sand, gravel and Perlite.
+Other mediums that can be used for farming are the clay, vermiculite, sand, gravel, and Perlite.
 Water circulation is not easy with sand gravel and clay as they are heavy but easily available.
 Perlite and vermiculite are effective.

 The monitoring of the pH levels in the nutrient solution is also equally important because it specifies the acidity or alkalinity of the environment.
 A pH test meter is used to check the levels of the solution.

 HYDROPONIC FARMING COST AND PROFIT – LIST OF PLANTS CULTIVATED USING HYDROPONIC FARMING: